As an expectant mother, you may be feeling a little overwhelmed.

 Tea doesn’t have as much caffeine, but I could drink more of it to stay within the recommended 200 milligrams of caffeine a day.

 Tea didn’t give me a huge crash either, so my fatigue to energy levels felt better balanced.

-A trick I used to fight fatigue during pregnancy was to combine a carb and protein.
+A trick I used to fight fatigue during pregnancy was to combine a carbohydrate and protein.

 Carbs and protein together will give you more energy than other simple sugar-filled choices.

 Drink plenty of water.
-Being dehydrated can increase your feelings of fatigue.
+Becoming dehydrated can increase your feelings of fatigue.

 Plain water can be boring!
 You can try infusing your water with fruit or herbs to get some variety.
 It is so easy to make.

 If you are like me and don’t like the taste of plain water, infused water can be a great way to stay hydrated!

 Here are a few of my favorite flavored water recipes:

 - 52 Fruit Water Ideas – Healthy Happy Smart